 Sets out ONRSR's road rail vehicle (RRV) human factors observations and analyses.

 - Safety Message: Preventing unbraked runaways of permanently coupled wagons with shared braking platforms

 The ONRSR is concerned about the risk of permanently coupled pairs of freight wagons, which share a braking system, becoming uncoupled and resulting in a runaway.
 Rail operators are expected to reassess the risk/s associated with permanently coupled wagons and consider additional measures to mitigate these risks.

-- Safety Bulletin: An emerging issue: 'shattered rim' wheel defects
+- Safety Message: An emerging issue: 'shattered rim' wheel defects

 30 June 2014